CERN-IT-INNOVATION/QuASK/docs/source/tutorials_quantum/quantum_0_intro.rst

 Quantum kernels
 ===============

+In this tutorial we explore one of the paradigm of QML, the use of *quantum algorithms* with *classical data*.
-The quantum kernel maps the classical data into the Hilbert space of a quantum system, then the pair of encoded samples are tested via the overlap test or the swap test, simple procedure that allows to estimate the inner products of quantum states with a small overhead in terms of depth of the circuit.
+The quantum kernel maps the classical data into the Hilbert space of a quantum system, then the pair of encoded samples are tested via the overlap test or the swap test, simple procedures that allow to estimate the inner products of quantum states with a small overhead in terms of depth of the circuit.

+The seminal paper of Rebentrost *et al* [rml14] introduced the basic concept of Quantum Support Vector Machine.
 The theory of quantum kernels has been first explored in [sch19] and [hav19].
 A concise, theoretical introduction to the topic is [sch21].